jenkins-x/jx-docs/content/getting-started/install-on-cluster.md

 ---
-title: Install on Kuberentes
+title: Install on Kubernetes
-linktitle: Install on Kuberentes
+linktitle: Install on Kubernetes
 description: How to install Jenkins X on an existing Kubernetes cluster
 date: 2016-11-01
 publishdate: 2016-11-01